-Course Number and Name: VAT 2143 Vet Lab IV Description: The course in both chemica terminology a and vaccines. preparation o pre-anestheti course, other and laborator cludes the practical application of restraining animals, utilizing I and physical mean.
-Included in the course are medical and the administration and general knowledge of common drugs It also includes the practical application of sterile techniques, of the surgical site, operating room conduct, assisting the surgeon, c, anesthesiology, and anesthetic emergencies.
-In this clinical topics include the practical application of large animal, exotic, ry animals.
+Course Number and Name: VAT 2143 Vet Lab IV

+Description: The course includes the practical application of restraining animals, utilizing both chemical and physical mean.
+Included in the course are medical terminology and the administration and general knowledge of common drugs and vaccines.
+It also includes the practical application of sterile techniques, preparation of the surgical site, operating room conduct, assisting the surgeon, pre-anesthetic, anesthesiology, and anesthetic emergencies.
+In this clinical course, other topics include the practical application of large animal, exotic, and laboratory animals.

+Hour Breakdown:

-Hour Breakdown: Semester Credit Hours Lecture Lab Contact Hours 3 1 4 75
+Semester Credit Hours Lecture Lab Contact Hours